erquezada/A-Computational-Approach-to-Understanding-the-Temporal-and-Spatial-Extent-of-Combined-Radium-Through/README.md

 **Table of Contents**
 1) Well Information Populator
 2) Negative Radiumn Concentration and Unique Well Number Cleaner
-3) File Merger
+3) Table Merger
-4) First Bedrock Filter
+4) Sand and Gravel Well Filter
-5) Maximum Contamination
+5) Annual Maximum Radium Contamination Filter
-6) Data Modeling
+6) Theil-Sen Regression Analysis Modeler

 Contributing
 Thank you for your interest in contributing to this project!
 Contributions are highly appreciated and help make the project better for everyone.
 Here are some guidelines on how you can contribute: